Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Estimatable Variation Neural Networks (EVNNs)

 \subsection{Approximation properties}

+In this section, we briefly sketch the approximation properties of networks with the proposed architectures.
+A more detailed discussion is given in Appendix~\ref{App:approxProps}.
+There, all results only mentioned in this section are proven and a more detailed proof for Theorem~\ref{thm:UniBMVapprox} is given.

-In this section, we prove several results concerning approximation by networks with architectures of type (A) or type (A').
-We start by showing that networks with architectures of type (A) and networks with an architectures of type (A') can essentially approximate the same functions, even for activation functions which do not satisfy (\ref{eq:generalized_uneven_property}).
+First, we note that sufficiently large networks with architectures of either type (A) or of type (A') can essentially approximate the same functions with respect to the uniform norm on compact sets, even for activation functions which do not satisfy (\ref{eq:generalized_uneven_property}).
+Using the continuity of $\sigma$ it is easy to see that property (\ref{eq:actiProperty}) is sufficient.